yungselm/multimoda-rs/README.md

 ---
 # Overview
-`multimoda-rs` addresses the challenge of aligning and fusing diverse cardiac imaging modalities, such as CCTA, IVUS, OCT, and MRI—into a unified, high‑resolution 3D model.
+`multimoda-rs` is a high-performance toolkit developed to enable the study of dynamic vessel deformation in coronary artery anomalies (CAAs), where quantifying lumen changes under stress and rest is critical.
+It addresses the general challenge of aligning and fusing diverse cardiac imaging modalities, such as CCTA, IVUS, OCT, and MRI—into a unified, high‑resolution 3D model.
 While CCTA provides comprehensive volumetric context, intravascular modalities (IVUS and OCT) offer sub‑millimeter resolution along the vessel lumen, and MRI (LGE) reveals tissue characteristics like scar and edema.
 This library leverages Rust for computationally intensive registration steps, delivering faster performance than pure Python implementations.

 ## Key Features
 - IVUS/OCT Contours Registration